Visual Communications Media and Technology Graphic Design Degree Courses

 This course is a genre-based introduction to the humanities and the fine arts.
 The student will explore the six major means of artistic expression within the fine arts: painting, literature, drama, film, photography, and sculpture.
 The course focuses on an understanding of the genre itself as well as the various critical theories that apply to the fine arts, including but not necessarily limited to mimesis, formalism, didacticism, and postmodernism.
 Field trips are required in the course.
 This course meets the requirements for OTM in Arts and Humanities TMAH.

-Required Prerequisite(s): READ-0080 or ENGL-0040 (minimum grade of C- for both); OR qualifying placement test score
+Required Prerequisite(s): ENGL0040 with a minimum grade of C- or qualifying placement test score

 ITEC 1810 - Microsoft Office for IT Professional